home-climate-control/dz/docs/configuration/directors.md

 directors
 ==

 Director is an entity that brings everything together.
+There is one director per one HVAC unit.

 Best explained by example: